schoenja/old-university-code/README.md

 Most of the stuff in this repo will not have any significance, I simply decided that I got to start somewhere, so why not dump all the old, crappy python stuff I wrote...

 # License
-Check the `LICENSE` file. tl;dr: Public Domain.
+Check the `LICENSE` file. tl;dr: CC0 1.0 .
 I don't care what you do, just don't bother me about it.

 [the-article-thing]: http://matt.might.net/articles/crapl/